 The Laboratory's 5,265-acre site is located in Brookhaven Town, approximately 65 miles east of midtown Manhattan.
-Brookhaven Lab employs 2,774 full-time employees who include scientists, engineers, technicians, and support staff.
-In addition, the Laboratory annually hosts more than 5,000 visiting scientists, facility users, and students from universities, industries, and government
+In 2023, BNL employed 2,774 full-time employees including scientists, engineers, technicians, and support staff.
+In addition, the Laboratory annually hosts more than 5,000 visiting scientists, facility users, and students from universities, industries, and government agencies, who often stay in apartments and dormitories on-site or in nearby communities.
 BNL strengthens Long Island's position as a center of innovation in energy, materials sciences, nanotechnology, and other fields crucial to the growth of New York State's economy.
-With a fiscal year 2022 budget of \$704 million, the Lab has a significant economic impact on New York State.
-In 2022, Lab employee salaries, wages, and fringe benefits accounted for approximately \$428 million, or 60 percent of its total budget.
-Supporting local and state businesses whenever possible, the Lab spent \$117,990,780 in New York State with \$116,613,806 of that amount spent in Nassau and Suffolk counties.
+With a fiscal year 2023 budget of \$774 million, the Lab has a significant economic impact on New York State.
+In 2023, Lab employee salaries, wages, and fringe benefits accounted for approximately \$469 million, or 60.6 percent of its total budget.
+Supporting local and state businesses whenever possible, the Lab spent \$106,868,619.52 in New York State with \$91,139,252.09 of that amount spent in Nassau and Suffolk counties.